where Maine goes to laugh...

 LAUGH You Student Progress Performance Nights for invited friends and family are offered following the completion of level two and level four, with a public performance presented at the completion of the entire program.

-Given the current COVID-19 Virus outbreak we are reassessing when we will be offering our next session of classes.
+Given the current COVID-19 Virus outbreak we are reassessing when and where we will be offering our next session of classes.
 Please visit this section often or drop us an email requesting schedule updates as we have them available.